 Located southwest of Korcula Town, Pupnatska Luka is perhaps the nicest bay on the island of Korcula.

-Only few houses, and a lovely pebbly beach make a village of Pupnatska Luka.
+Only a few houses and a lovely pebbly beach make a village of Pupnatska Luka.

-At the end of the beach, there is a beach bar m.a.t.e., run by the same family who’s behind very popular restaurant on the island – Konoba Mate in Pupnat.
+At the end of the beach, there is a beach bar Mate, run by the same family who's behind a very popular restaurant on the island – Konoba Mate in Pupnat.
 In fact, Konoba Mate is our favorite place to eat in all Korcula.

 Deck chairs and parasols available for rent.

 Vela Pržina is perhaps the most visited beach on the island of Korcula.
 This sandy beach is located just out of Lumbarda, in the uninhabited part of the village.
-The beach faces south, and it’s overlooking the open sea, and the Lastovo Island.
-There is a fast food bar in the vicinity, as well as volleyball course.
-There is a parking nearby, and it costs 10 kn per day.
+The beach faces south, and it's overlooking the open sea and Lastovo Island.
+There is a fast food bar in the vicinity, as well as a volleyball course.
+There is a parking nearby, and it costs 10 Kn per day.

 There is a small family-run campsite at the beach.
 An islet is within a swimming distance from the beach.